 The aftermath of the 9/11 World Trade Center (WTC) terrorist attacks has left many first responders, survivors, and Lower Manhattan community nursing a myriad of health conditions.
 From cancers to musculoskeletal disorders, mental health conditions, digestive disorders, and traumatic injuries, it has been a gruesome journey of pain and tears for these heroes.
 9/11-related bladder cancer has been among the top cancer incidences that the World Trade Center Health Program has handled.

-The attorneys at Gregory J. Cannata & Associates can help take care of the process from the start to the tail end (registration to compensation).
+The experienced VCF bladder cancer lawyers at Gregory J. Cannata & Associates can help manage the claims process from the start to the tail end (registration to compensation).
 Once you contact us, we will help you file the claim, compile the necessary documentation and fight to get you maximum compensation.

 Bladder cancer has many risk factors, with the prevalence being higher in people aged 70 and above, males, smokers, and those with a family history of bladder cancer.
 Aside from these risk factors, increased exposure to certain chemicals, such as arsenic, also puts one at a higher risk.

 Usually, the kidney filters harmful chemicals from the bloodstream and sends them to the bladder for elimination.
 Hence, when you're exposed to excessive amounts of chemicals, the bladder, which holds them awaiting elimination, suffers.